metin/ProAngularJS-Repo/README.md

 096-services-http-global-config: Illustrates how to perform global configuration of the $http service using the $httpProvider.

 097-services-http-global-interceptors: Illustrate how to use the $httpProvider to register an interceptor that will act on the requests and responses.

+098-promises: A simple example of Promises that contains three buttons and inline data binding for a property.
+The idea is to use the deferred and promise objects to wire up the buttons such that clicking one of them will update the outcome binding.

+099-promises-chaining: Illustrates how promises can be chained together.
+In the example, chaining is used to format the contents that will be used in the outcome binding.

+100-promises-grouping: Illustrates how to use the $q.all to group promises.
+In the example, grouping is used to wait for the use to click on both groups of buttons before a result is bound in the outcome.